 Arthur White is a nationally renowned saxophonist, composer and educator.
-He is excited to assume the role of assistant professor of music and director of jazz studies at Cal Poly in September 2019.
+He assumed the role of assistant professor of music and director of jazz studies at Cal Poly in September 2019.

 Prior to this appointment, White was the director of jazz studies at the University of Missouri (MU) and Northeastern State University (NSU) in Oklahoma.
 While at MU he produced six critically acclaimed recordings by the MU concert jazz band.
 The MU jazz ensembles were selected to perform at an International Society for Music Education conference (2016), Jazz Education Network international conferences (2012 and 2014), International Society for Improvised Music conferences (2011 and 2012) and the Missouri Music Educators Association conference (2012).
 In 2015, White contributed an article as a research author for Teaching Music through Performance in Jazz, Vol. 2, which was published by GIA Publications.